wp-plugins/wp-user-avatar/readme.txt

 = Can I create a custom Default Avatar? =
 In your WP User Avatar settings, you can upload your own Default Avatar.

+= Can I disable all Gravatar avatars? =

+In your WP User Avatar settings, you can select "Disable Gravatar — Use only local avatars" to disable all [Gravatar](http://gravatar.com/) avatars on your site and replace them with your Default Avatar.
+This will affect your registered users and non-registered comment authors.

+= Can Contributors or Subscribers choose their own WP User Avatar image? = Yes, if you enable "Allow Contributors & Subscribers to upload avatars" in the WP User Avatar settings.
+These users will see a slightly different interface because they are allowed only one image upload.

+= Will WP User Avatar work with comment author avatars? =

+Yes, for registered users.
+Non-registered comment authors will show their [Gravatar](http://gravatar.com/) avatars or Default Avatar.

+= Will WP User Avatar work with bbPress? =

+Yes!

+= Will WP User Avatar work with BuddyPress? =

+No, BuddyPress has its own custom avatar functions and WP User Avatar will override only some of them.
+It's best to use BuddyPress without WP User Avatar.

+= Will WP User Avatar work with WordPress Multisite? =

+Yes, however, each site has its own avatar settings.
+If you set a WP User Avatar image on one site, you have to set it again for different sites in your network.

+= How can I see which users have an avatar? =

+For Administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
+If "Show Avatars" is enabled in your WP User Avatar settings, you will see avatars to the left of each username instead of in a new column.

 = Can I insert WP User Avatar directly into a post? =

 You can use the <code>[avatar]</code> shortcode in your posts.
 It will detect the author of the post or you can specify an author by username.
 You can specify a size, alignment, and link, but they are optional.
 For links, you can link to the original image file, attachment page, or a custom URL.